ZeroStride/zerostride.github.io/_posts/2011-03-18-psychic-hotlines-are-evil.md

 tags: "#AltDevBlogADay"
 ---

-> This post originally appeared on #AltDevBlogADay on March 18, 2011

 Recently upon a midnight dreary, I was watching Futurama and saw a commercial for a psychic hotline.
 As I wearily pondered what kind of weak-ass reasoning someone would use to justify paying $3.99 a minute to talk to a “real psychic,” it struck me like a raven hitting a plate-glass window: psychic hot-lines are evil!

 # Social Games Are Evil!